 The central hypothesis of the limited enthusiasm model is that conversion growth in the church is driven by a sub-group of church members called enthusiasts.
 New converts become new enthusiasts.
-The renewal model extends this model to allow for existing inactive believers to be “renewed” in the faith and also become enthusiasts.
+The renewal model extends this model to allow inactive believers to be “renewed” in the faith and become enthusiasts.
 The analogy is with the spread of a disease, where the enthusiasts are “infected” believers passing the faith on to unbelievers who catch the “disease” of religion and infecting inactive believers, enabling them to be agents in conversion.

-The model predicts a threshold of revival-growth that depends on two factors: the size of the community that remains unconverted, and the rate at which inactive believers are renewed.
+The model predicts a threshold of revival growth that depends on two factors: the size of the community that remains unconverted; and the rate at which inactive believers are renewed.
 The more renewal, the lower the revival threshold and the more likely rapid conversion growth can occur.
 Renewal of faith is a key driver of church growth.